How to qualify for a car loan with low income

 If you’re not already, register on the electoral roll as this will boost your score, because it indicates stability.

-Continue to keep up with your payments, making them on time, before you apply for finance.
+Please continue to keep up with your payments, making them on time before applying for finance.
 And try to pay down balances as much as possible.

 It’s not always ideal, but a car loan with a guarantor could be more likely to be approved.
-Likewise, if you can make a join application, for instance with a partner who has a good credit score, it can increase your chances of getting approved.
+Likewise, if you can make a joint application, for instance, with a partner who has a good credit score, it can increase your chances of getting approved.

 Here at Hippo, we specialise in helping everyone – regardless of their financial circumstances.
 But there are a handful of lenders who will target those with a bad credit rating or low income.

 Here are some things you should look out for to ensure you’re not taken advantage of:

 1. The total cost of the loan

 Some companies try to take advantage of those on a lower income or who are looking for a specialist lender.
 Often their interest rates will be far above and beyond what you should be paying.
 Taking one of these loans could add thousands to the amount you have to pay back or even cause struggles financially.